 This city/state is a nerve center for the nation’s legitimate political affairs.
 Uncountable entertainment options are offered in various malls and amusement parks in Delhi.
 Jama Masjid, Sri Digambar Jain Temple, Kalka Mandir, Nizamuddin Dargah, Jhandewalan Temple, Laxmi Narayan Temple, and Bangla Sahib Gurudwara are magnets for pilgrims worldwide.

-Foodies must prepare for a real treat for their taste buds, as Delhi’s butter chicken, dal makhani, and rajma chawal are some of the food worth drooling for.
+Apart from Delhi tourist attractions, foodies must prepare for a real treat for their taste buds, as Delhi’s butter chicken, dal makhani, and rajma chawal are some of the food worth drooling for.
 Talk about any state’s specialty, and you can easily find it here.
 Delhi is fit for budget travelers, luxury travelers, kids, and solo backpackers; a dozen things are meant for every other person who comes over.

 Here are the top places to visit in Delhi: